sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 ### Cofactors and comatrix

-To calculate the determinant, we've used a _comatrix_ or, in other words, a matrix of _cofactors_:
+To calculate the determinant, we’ve used a _comatrix_ or, in other words, a matrix of _cofactors_:

 ```kotlin
 private val comatrix: SquareMatrix by lazy {